 - Promoters of Solar and Wind who see storage of energy as ‘green’ Hydrogen as providing reliability and a solution to the unpredictability of Solar and Wind.

 - Oil & Gas companies looking for a new, ‘blue hydrogen‘ driven, market natural gas and oil.

 These two almost opposing groups promote very different solutions that have the word ‘Hydrogen’ in common, but little else.
-This exploration provides also background for other pages such as: Electric or Hydrogen Cars?.
+This exploration provides also background for other pages such as: Electric or Hydrogen Cars and Hydrogen Scams.

 - Abundant and Sustainable?

 - Sources of Hydrogen On Earth.

 - Energy From Hydrogen: Nuclear, Chemical or Electrical?
 All are possible!